Skip to main content

 Leveraging Debt Wisely

-Leverage is a strong tool in real estate investing.
-It lets you use borrowed money to increase returns.
+Leverage is a strong tool for investing in real estate.
+It allows you to leverage funds to boost profits.
 However, it needs careful management to reduce risks.

 High leverage can bring bigger profits but also raises financial risk.
 Managing your debt-to-equity ratio is key to a healthy portfolio.
 A balanced approach helps ensure sustainability and lowers exposure to market changes.